 Adopting and enhancing a SharePoint content management system

-The enterprise content management (ECM) industry was turned upside down when Microsoft released SharePoint -- its platform-based and truly scalable solution for ECM.
+The enterprise content management (ECM) industry turned upside down when Microsoft released SharePoint, a platform-based and truly scalable solution for ECM.
 While there is no doubt that SharePoint ECM adoption is on the rise, the question of whether it provides a true enterprise content management capability continues to be a popular debate.

-SharePoint is deeply embedded within the workforce of organizations.
+SharePoint is already deeply embedded within the workforce of organizations.